drago0808/ice/README.md

 This repository contains three folders:

 ### `Report.html`
-- Contains the final HTML report including methods, results, and conclusions
+- The final HTML report including methods, results, and conclusions
 - File can be downloaded for viewing

 ### `Code/`